SwiftGen/SwiftGen/Templates.md

 # Customize SwiftGen templates

-This document describes how to make your own templates for SwiftGen, is it can generate code more to your liking and code following your own coding conventions.
+This document describes how to make your own templates for SwiftGen, so it can generate code more to your liking and code following your own coding conventions.

 ## Templates files on disk